-Transfer learning or local learning introduces a new paradigm to supervised learning: model building is governed by the intended model application and thus coupled to it (Hand and Vinciotti, 2003).
-This contrasts general-model application, where the inference process is separated from the prediction of new data.
-Including local samples and their local data characteristics is necessary in order that a combined search and learning algorithm has a chance to capture predictive mechanisms.
+Transfer learning or local learning introduces a new paradigm to supervised learning, i.e., model building that is governed by the intended model application and thus coupled to it (Hand and Vinciotti, 2003).
+This contrasts with the general model application, where the inference process is separated from the prediction of new data.
+Including local samples and their local data characteristics is necessary so that a combined search and learning algorithm has a chance to capture predictive mechanisms.
 At the same time, the selection process and the partial data dependence within the predictive unit, the site, requires a careful assessment scheme to prevent a potential selection bias in the assessment of the approach.
-To account for this, we kept the respective site-specific local tuning and calibration set - whose hold-out performance directed the iterative search process and the reduction of the SSL - at minimum size of two observations at t_0 or in addition t_1 when only one measurement was available from the first sampling (see Figure 2).
+To account for this, we kept the respective site-specific local tuning and calibration set - whose holdout performance directed the iterative search process and the reduction of the SSL - at minimum size of two observations at t_0 or, in addition, t_1 when only one measurement was available from the first sampling (see Fig. 2).